Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$: Introduction

 where $[x,y] = xyx^{-1}y^{-1}$, and

-The groups have been generalised by Brown \cite{BKS87} in the late 80's to the families $F_n, T_n$ and $V_n$, where $n$ is an integer greater than or equal to $2$, which are the groups we are interested in, and where $F = F_2$, $T =T_2$ and $V = V_2$.
+The groups have been generalised by Brown \cite{BKS87} in the late 80's to the families $F_n, T_n$ and $V_n$, where $n$ is an integer greater than or equal to $2$, which are the groups we are interested in, and where $F = F_2$, $T =T_2$ .
 Stein later on further generalised the groups into Thompson-Stein groups \cite{JWW,IL}.
 A comprehensive introduction is given in the introductory notes by Cannon, Floyd and Parry \cite{JWW}.

-Burillo \cite{J} first studied the subgroups which can be embedded quasi-isometrically into $F$.
+Burillo \cite{J} first studied undistorted subgroups of $F$.
 Burillo, Cleary and Stein \cite{JSM01} give a detailed construction of embeddings from $F_n$ into $F_m$ for any natural numbers $n, m \geq 2$.
 An estimate on the word length of the elements in the generalised Thompson's group $F_n$ is given through its unique normal form and it serves as an ingredient for proving that the embedding from $F_n$ into $F_m$ is quasi-isometric.

-Liousse \cite{IL} have investigated the rotation numbers for Thompson-Stein groups and raised the question: Is it possible describe all Thompson-Stein groups up to isomorphism, up to quasi-isomorphism?
+Liousse \cite{IL} has investigated the rotation numbers for Thompson-Stein groups and raised the question: Is it possible to describe all Thompson-Stein groups up to isomorphism, up to quasi-isomorphism?
 She proves that selected Thompson-Stein groups are not isomorphic to each other.

-In this paper, we focus on Thompson's group $T_2$ and its generalisation $T_n$ \cite{BKS87}.
-We prove that there is a quasi-isometric embedding from $T_n$ to $T_2$ for any integer $n \geq 2$ and there is no embedding from $T_2$ to $T_n$ where $n \geq 3$.
+In this paper, we focus on Thompson's group $T_2$ and their generalisation $T_n$ \cite{BKS87}.
+We prove that there is a quasi-isometric embedding from $T_n $ to $T_2 $ for any integer $n \geq 2$ and there is no embedding from $T_2 $ to $T_n $ where $n \geq 3$.